andrewboyd79/CraftGinsNI/README.md

 ---

 # **Deployment**
-TO BE COMPLETED

 The CraftGinsNI website has been deployed using GitHub Pages.
-The following  steps, detailed below, were taken during the process:
+The following  steps, detailed below, were taken during the deployment process:

+1. Open GitHub (https://github.com) and log in (completing username/password as required)

-1. Navigate to the required repository on GitHub (in this case the P-L-Services repository)
+2. Navigate to the required repository on GitHub (in this case the andrewboyd79/CraftGinsNI repository)

-2. Click on the Settings option (far most right option) and scroll down to the GitHub Pages section (approximately 2/3 down the settings page)
+3. Click on the Settings option (far most right option) and scroll down to the GitHub Pages section (approximately 2/3 down the settings page)

 3. Select the source/branch to be published (in this case the master branch)

 4. Click Save

 5. When successful a banner indicates that the site has been published and details the address (in this case https://andrewboyd79.github.io/CraftGinsNI/)

+It may be necessary to clone the repository from GitHub to your local computer.
+Cloning the repository makes a copy of all the of repository data and takes it from GitHub to your local machine.
+The following steps, detailed below, should be taken to clone a repository:

+1. Navigate to the main page of the repository (in this case https://github.com/andrewboyd79/CraftGinsNI)

+2. Select the green button labelled Code

+3. To clone the repo using HTTPS select the "HTTPS" option; to clone using an SSH key select the second opttion "SSH"; to clone using GitHub CLI select the third "GitHub CLI" option.
+Use the clipboard icon to copy the relevant information.

+4. Open Git Bash and change the working directory to the location where you wish the cloned repo to be stored.

+5. Use the git clone command and paste in the information copied in step 3 and Press Enter to create a local clone

+6. If you wish to clone the repo to GitHub Desktop repeat steps 1 & 2 and from there select the "Open with GitHub Desktop" option

+7. Follow the on screen prompts from within GitHub Desktop (this option required GitHub Desktop to be installed to be successful!)

 Support information, for this process, can be found on the [GitHub Pages section](https://docs.github.com/en/free-pro-team@latest/github/working-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site) of the GitHub Docs